ArquiSoft-Grupo-2B/documentation/prototype3/README.md

 ##### **`WAF Pattern`**

-**Applied at the `web-proxy-waf` (Tier 1) to establish a boundary on incoming requests and protect the web frontend from common attacks like DoS.**
+**Applied at the `load-balancer-web-proxy-waf` (Tier 1) to establish a boundary on incoming requests and protect the web frontend from common attacks like DoS.**

 ##### `Local Cache + Sync`